We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Using methods to track ovulation along with taking care of your body leading up to your fertile period will increase the chances of conception near the end of week two.
-You may not get pregnant the first few times you try to conceive, but 80 to 90 couples out of 100 conceive within the first year of trying, reports NHS Choices.
+Tracking your ovulation and taking care of your body leading up to your fertile period will increase the chances of conception near the end of week two.
+You may not get pregnant the first few times you try to conceive, but 80 to 90 couples out of 100 conceive within the first year of trying.

-If you are having trouble conceiving or are concerned about an aspect of getting pregnant, contact your doctor to discuss a medical evaluation for possible infertility.
+If you’re having trouble conceiving or are concerned about an aspect of getting pregnant, contact your doctor to discuss a medical evaluation for possible infertility.